4TUResearchData/soss/README.md

 - Add descriptors on existing RDF data model (reusing existing ontologies)
 - Annotate the software deposits in the 4TUResearchData
+- converting data to RDF and
+- Use either Shape validators or SPARQL queries
 - Integrate into FAIR evaluator